el4435/MLOPs-Project/serving/Airflow_README.md

 - `serving/batch_output.csv` (joined prediction output)

-If your team replaces the model later (with a `.pkl`), update the logic in `batch_prediction.py` to load and run the new model.
+If the model is ready and is replaced, then  the model (with a `.pkl` extension), update the logic in `batch_prediction.py` to load and run the new model.

 ---